Best 7 Days In Croatia – Top 7 day Itineraries

 Planning in advance will help ease any travel woes when on the ground.
 Here’s an overview of the transport situation to help you plan the best itinerary for Croatia.

-• Trains and planes: Croatia’s train network isn’t that good when it comes to getting visitors and locals around the coastline.
-In fact, it’s quite limited.
-But if you want to travel from Zagreb (the capital of Croatia) or if you’re looking to more inland areas, then trains can be a good option.
-Otherwise, for quick travel, flying is the most straightforward route.
-Note, however, that most islands won’t have airports, so you’ll still have to take a boat or bus to your destination
+Croatia’s train network isn’t that good when it comes to getting around.
+In fact, it does not even really exist.
+But if you want to travel from Zagreb (Croatia’s capital) or to more inland areas, then trains can be a good—very slow—option to Split.

-• Private transfer & taxis: The most expensive option for traveling around Croatia is opting for a private transfer.
-But for travelers who want a stress-free trip without the hassle of lining up for bus tickets or driving yourself, it’s definitely viable.
-You can arrange private transfers or taxis through tour companies or through your accommodation.
-It may even save you money if you’re traveling in a group
+The most expensive option for traveling around Croatia is a private transfer.
+But it’s definitely viable for travelers who want a stress-free trip without the hassle of lining up for bus tickets or driving yourself.

 Yes and no. Depending on what you want to do, of course, 7 days in Croatia is generally enough to see the big-hitter sights of the Mediterranean nation.